 Rocker panels are the metal panels that run along the bottom of the vehicle between the front and rear wheel wells, below the doors.
 They are one of the most common rust locations on NJ vehicles because they sit in the direct line of fire for road salt spray, slush, and standing water.

-Rocker panel rust repair ranges from $600 to $1,200 for one side if the rust is moderate and the panel can be patched.
-Full rocker panel replacement — cutting out the old panel and welding in a new one — runs $1,200 to $2,500 per side including parts, welding, and paint.
-Both sides is roughly double.
+Rocker panel rust repair cost depends on severity.
+Moderate rust that can be patched is less expensive than full rocker panel replacement — which involves cutting out the old panel and welding in a new one.
 Aftermarket rocker panels are available for many popular vehicles, which helps keep costs manageable.
+Call AutoBlast at (856) 546-8880 for a free rust evaluation.

 The wheel well area, especially the rear wheel wells and fender arches, is another prime rust zone.
 Dirt, salt, and moisture get trapped between the inner fender liner and the outer body panel, creating a perfect environment for corrosion.
 On many NJ vehicles, you will see rust bubbling around the wheel arch opening long before it shows up anywhere else.

-Wheel well rust repair costs $400 to $800 for moderate rust on one side.
-If the rust has penetrated and the fender arch needs to be cut out and patched, expect $800 to $1,500.
+Wheel well rust repair cost depends on severity.
+Moderate rust on one side is less involved than penetrating rust where the fender arch needs to be cut out and patched.
 The rear wheel wells on trucks and SUVs are particularly prone to rust and particularly expensive to repair because of the size of the panels and the complexity of the inner structure.

 Quarter panels — the body panels between the rear doors and the trunk or tailgate — are some of the most expensive panels to repair because they are welded to the vehicle's structure rather than bolted on.
 You cannot simply unbolt a quarter panel and replace it like you can with a fender or door.

-Surface and scale rust on quarter panels runs $800 to $1,500 for sand, fill, prime, and paint.
-Penetrating rust that requires cutting and welding jumps to $1,500 to $3,000 because of the labor intensity.
+Surface and scale rust on quarter panels requires sanding, filling, priming, and painting.
+Penetrating rust that requires cutting and welding is significantly more expensive because of the labor intensity.
 On some vehicles, quarter panel skins are available from the aftermarket, which can reduce cost.
 On others, the repair requires custom fabrication.

 Quarter panels also wrap into the wheel well area and connect to the trunk or cargo area, so rust in the quarter panel often involves rust in adjacent areas too, adding to the total cost.